 Why Requirements Documents Matter

-- It creates alignment among diverse stakeholders with varying levels of AI knowledge
+In an AI technology buying process, clear requirements documentation is essential because:- It creates alignment among diverse stakeholders with varying levels of AI knowledge

 - It reduces risk of selecting incompatible or insufficient solutions